Skitter-JP/Bachelors_Thesis/README.md

 2. Design the controlling electronics and a printed circuit board.
 3. Design and implement the controlling algorithm for the estimation of the rotor angle and the field oriented control.

-In this repositary following has been attached
+In this repositary the following has been attached

 1. **Code:** The Code was written in Microchip Studio using C. The USB library has not been included since its not my property.
 2. **Schematics:** The Schematics and PCBs were designed in Altium.
 All footprints, symbols and 3D models were manually inserted into my own component library.